ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/transaction-support.markdown

 {PANEL:ACID for document operations}

 In RavenDB all actions performed on documents are fully ACID (Atomicity, Consistency, Isolation, Durability).
-It's supported by [Voron]() - storage engine used by RavenDB under the hood.
+It's supported by [Voron]() - our storage engine used by RavenDB under the hood.

 An each document operation or a batch of operations applied to a set of documents sent in a single HTTP request will execute in a single transaction.
 The ACID properties of RavenDB: